DigitClopedia2024/iroha_explorer_compose-05-2025-/Data_Persistence_Conflicts_management.md

-##**Iroha Explorer Compose Project: Ensuring Robustness & Stability**
+# **Iroha Explorer Compose Project: Ensuring Robustness & Stability**

 This document details critical configurations and operational practices to eliminate "race effects" and "conflicts" during startup, guarantee data integrity, and maintain continuous oversight of your Hyperledger Iroha 2 blockchain network.

-###**Table of Contents**
+## **Table of Contents**

+### Initial Trouble Shooting
-Project Overview
+1. Project overview
-Critical: Data Persistence with Bind Mounts
+2. Critical: Data Persistence with Bind Mounts
   Why Persistence Matters
   Implementing Bind Mounts
   Essential: Host Directory Permissions
-Eliminating Startup Conflicts: Controlled Initialization Understanding the "Race Effect" and "Race Competition" The Solution: depends_on with condition: service_healthy
+3. Eliminating Startup Conflicts: Controlled Initialization Understanding the "Race Effect" and "Race Competition" The Solution: depends_on with condition: service_healthy
   Step-by-Step: Configuring Health Checks
   Step-by-Step: Defining Service Dependencies
-Why This Approach is Crucial for High-Value Systems Essential Operational Practices: Monitoring & Logging The Non-Negotiable Need for Visibility and Control
+  Why This Approach is Crucial for High-Value Systems
-How to Monitor Your Docker Containers
+4. Essential Operational Practices: Monitoring & Logging The Non-Negotiable Need for Visibility and Control How to Monitor Your Docker Containers
-What to Look For in Iroha Logs (Blockchain Health)
-Log Persistence Strategy for Audit & Analysis
+  What to Look For in Iroha Logs (Blockchain Health) Log Persistence Strategy for Audit & Analysis
-Current Status: Known Issues & Troubleshooting
+5. Current Status: Known Issues & Troubleshooting
   The Odd/Even Block Commitment Anomaly

-**Initial Troubleshooting for Consensus Issues**
+## **Initial Troubleshooting for Consensus Issues**

 1. **Project Overview**